pwilmart/PXD011691_reanalysis/README.md

 1-Da narrow window|9.5%
 Outside narrow windows|2.4%

-Most peptides have very good agreement between measured and predicted masses.
+Most peptides have very good agreement between measured and predicted masses (0-Da delta masses).
 There are quite a few PSMs with deamidated Asn and with C13 triggers (nominal 1-Da delta masses).
 There are also many PSMs with inaccurate masses (this can depend on the instrument method options).
+Note that I do not measure delta masses in PPM because that has no useful physical meaning to me.

 Charge|Fraction with M+16
 ---|---